mattvenn/wokwi-verilog-gds-test/README.md

 ☑️ Enable GitHub Actions

+☑️ Describe the signal mapping to the ASIC hardware I/O pins/ Wokwi user interface in the simulation

 🔲 Share your GDS on twitter, tag it #tinytapeout and [@matthewvenn](https://twitter.com/matthewvenn)!

 🔲 [Submit it to be made](https://docs.google.com/forms/d/e/1FAIpQLSc3ZF0AHKD3LoZRSmKX5byl-0AzrSK8ADeh0DtkZQX0bbr16w/viewform?usp=sf_link)